Nitin-Panwar/Nitin-Panwar.github.io/_posts/2018-4-19-Text Classification using machine learning.md

 stemmed_test = [porter_stem(post) for post in test_posts]
 ```

-## Logistic regression with Porter temming
+## LDA+TFIDF with Logistic regression using Porter stemming
-This is the best performing classifier according to the F1 macro score, (but not according to the micro or weighted scores).
-In this case, the addition of LDA topics(but not the ad-hoc text features) leads to an improvement in the classification performance.
+In this case, we will use the addition of LDA topics with tfidf.

 ```python
 lda = Pipeline([('tf', CountVectorizer()), ])